Chapter 4101:8-14 Heating and Cooling Equipment

 HEATING AND COOLING EQUIPMENT

 1411.1 Approved refrigerants.
 Refrigerants used in direct refrigerating systems shall conform to the applicable provisions of ANSI/ASHRAE 34.

 1411.3 Condensate disposal.
-Condensate from all cooling coils or evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
-Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than 1/8 unit vertical in 12 units horizontal (1-percent slope).
-Condensate shall not discharge into a street, alley or other areas where it would cause a nuisance.
+Condensate from cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
+Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than1/8 unit vertical in 12 units horizontal (1-percent slope).
+Condensate shall not discharge into a street, alley or other area where it would cause a nuisance.

 1411.3.1 Auxiliary and secondary drain systems.
 In addition to the requirements of Section 1411.3, a secondary drain or auxiliary drain pan shall be required for each cooling or evaporator coil where damage to any building components will occur as a result of overflow from the equipment drain pan or stoppage in the condensate drain piping.
-Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than 1/8 unit vertical in 12 units horizontal (1-percent slope).
-Drain piping shall be a minimum of 3/4-inch (19 mm) nominal pipe size.
+Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than1/8 unit vertical in 12 units horizontal (1-percent slope).
+Drain piping shall be not less than3/4 -inch (19 mm) nominal pipe size.
 One of the following methods shall be used:

 2. A separate overflow drain line shall be connected to the drain pan installed with the equipment.
 This overflow drain shall discharge to a conspicuous point of disposal to alert occupants in the event of a stoppage of the primary drain.
 The overflow drain line shall connect to the drain pan at a higher level than the primary drain connection.